R0GUEEE/UniversalRepoFmt/README.md

 # UniversalRepoFmt
 a universal IPA repo format that automatically converts into nearly every major format! it converts into formats for the following apps:

 - AltStore (incl.
-SideStore, altsource-viewer, and derivatives)
+SideStore, TrollApps, altsource-viewer, and derivatives)
 - ESign (can usually be used in most places)
-- Feather (incl.
-TrollApps)
+- Feather
 - GBox
 - Scarlet